Tuesday, 24 April 2012

 His iconic first, made on a shoestring budget in 1968 would be updated in 1990.

-In 2006, some might know that Night of the Living Dead 3D was made but was quickly forgotten...
+Night of the Living Dead 3D was quickly forgotten in 2006...

-His third in 1985 (Day) was remade 23 years later and would see Rhames star again but unlike in Dawn, he would receive some fatal love bites.
+Day of the Dead was remade 23 years later and would see Rhames star again but unlike Dawn, he would receive some fatal love bites.

-The original maestro would continue his decaying damnation that so far, remain 'unremade' with Land, Diary and Survival of the Dead.
+The original maestro would continue his decaying damnation that so far, remain 'untouched' with Land, Diary and Survival of the Dead.

 There's apparently more to follow...